 Three Types of Resources

 There are three different types of resources that you need to manage: People, equipment and material.
 Some people get confused about how to effectively manage equipment or material, and how that falls into project management.
-Not only will you need the right people on the right jobs, but you need to make sure that they have the required equipment and material to get the job done.
-Below are just a few tips about managing the three different types of resources.
+Not only will you need the right people in the right jobs, but you need to make sure that they have the required equipment and materials to get the job done.
+Below are just a few tips about managing project resources. [caption id="attachment_132822” align="aligncenter” width="640”]

 Almost every project requires materials.
 No matter what industry you are in, for every project that needs to be completed, you will require a certain amount of materials; even something as small as pen and paper.
 It is up to you to make sure all the materials that are needed for the task have arrived on time and are accessible.
 This goes back to managing people and vendors.
 This is where people management and material management merge.
 By properly managing the vendor that supplies the materials, you are also managing the materials aspect of the project.
 It goes to show how things in business come back in a complete circle; if you take care of business at the beginning, you can ensure success at the end.

 Resource Contingency Planning